sshyran/emercoin/README.md

 in blockchain.
 Emercoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-For minting Emercoin uses Proof-of-Stake, Proof-of-Work and Auxilary-Proof-of-Work mechanisms.
+For minting Emercoin uses Proof-of-Stake, Proof-of-Work and Auxiliary-Proof-of-Work mechanisms.
 Emercoin Core is the name of open source software which enables the use of this currency.

 For more information, as well as an immediately useable, binary version of